AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-credentials-authentication.md

   * name - a descriptive string.
   * type - must be purge.
   * purgeKey1 - its value must reference a secret token, which should not be stored in git, but rather declared as a [Cloud Manager Environment Variable](/help/implementing/cloud-manager/environment-variables.md) of type secret.
 For the Service Applied field, select publish and/or preview, depending on which tiers the Purge Key should be valid.
 It is recommended that the value i.e. `${{CDN_PURGEKEY_031224}}` reflects the day it was added.
-  * purgeKey2 - used for rotation of secrets, which is described in the link tbd section below.
+  * purgeKey2 - used for the rotation of secrets, which is described in the [Rotating Secrets](#rotating-secrets) section below.
 At least one of `purgeKey1` and `purgeKey2` must be declared.

 >[!NOTE]
->The Purge Key must be configured as a [Cloud Manager Environment Variable](/help/implementing/cloud-manager/environment-variables.md) variable before the configuration referencing it is deployed.
+>The Purge Key must be configured as a [Cloud Manager Environment Variable](/help/implementing/cloud-manager/environment-variables.md) before the configuration referencing it is deployed.

 ## Common Setup {#common-setup}